spectrocloud/terraform-provider-spectrocloud/docs/resources/virtual_machine.md

 Optional:

 - `cloud_init_config_drive` (Block List, Max: 1) CloudInitConfigDrive represents a cloud-init Config Drive user-data source. (see [below for nested schema](#nestedblock--spec--template--spec--volume--volume_source--cloud_init_config_drive))
+- `cloud_init_no_cloud` (Block Set) Used to specify a cloud-init `noCloud` image.
+The image is expected to contain a disk image in a supported format.
+The disk image is extracted from the cloud-init `noCloud `image and used as the disk for the VM (see [below for nested schema](#nestedblock--spec--template--spec--volume--volume_source--cloud_init_no_cloud))
+- `config_map` (Block List, Max: 1) ConfigMapVolumeSource adapts a ConfigMap into a volume. (see [below for nested schema](#nestedblock--spec--template--spec--volume--volume_source--config_map))
+- `container_disk` (Block Set) A container disk is a disk that is backed by a container image.
+The container image is expected to contain a disk image in a supported format.
+The disk image is extracted from the container image and used as the disk for the VM. (see [below for nested schema](#nestedblock--spec--template--spec--volume--volume_source--container_disk))
 - `data_volume` (Block List, Max: 1) DataVolume represents the dynamic creation a PVC for this volume as well as the process of populating that PVC with a disk image. (see [below for nested schema](#nestedblock--spec--template--spec--volume--volume_source--data_volume))
+- `empty_disk` (Block List, Max: 1) EmptyDisk represents a temporary disk which shares the VM's lifecycle. (see [below for nested schema](#nestedblock--spec--template--spec--volume--volume_source--empty_disk))
+- `ephemeral` (Block List, Max: 1) EphemeralVolumeSource represents a volume that is populated with the contents of a pod.
+Ephemeral volumes do not support ownership management or SELinux relabeling. (see [below for nested schema](#nestedblock--spec--template--spec--volume--volume_source--ephemeral))
+- `host_disk` (Block List, Max: 1) HostDisk represents a disk created on the host. (see [below for nested schema](#nestedblock--spec--template--spec--volume--volume_source--host_disk))
+- `persistent_volume_claim` (Block List, Max: 1) PersistentVolumeClaimVolumeSource represents a reference to a PersistentVolumeClaim in the same namespace. (see [below for nested schema](#nestedblock--spec--template--spec--volume--volume_source--persistent_volume_claim))
 - `service_account` (Block List, Max: 1) ServiceAccountVolumeSource represents a reference to a service account. (see [below for nested schema](#nestedblock--spec--template--spec--volume--volume_source--service_account))

 <a id="nestedblock--spec--template--spec--volume--volume_source--cloud_init_config_drive"></a>